treflab/treflab/README.md

 * Experience in design distributed applications using a microservices architecture.
 * Good pieces of knowledge of algorithms.
 * Big experience in architecture and design of real applications from UI-based applications to high-performance distributed servers.
+* Good knowledges in embedded systems and microcontrollers

 ## Pet projects
 * Smart house automation using MQTT events protocol.
 Based on Arduino and STM microcontrollers and the wide area of sensors.